 - 1.1.
+This policy applies to the NHS Nottingham and Nottinghamshire Integrated Care Board, hereafter referred to as 'the ICB'. - 1.2.
 The NHS needs to plan for, and respond to, a wide range of incidents and emergencies that could cause large numbers of casualties and affect the health of the community or the delivery of patient care.
-The Civil Contingencies Act (2004) (CCA) and the NHS England Emergency Preparedness, Resilience and Response (EPRR) Framework requires NHS organisations and providers of NHS-funded care to have plans and arrangements in place to respond to such incidents while maintaining services to patients. - 1.2.
-Under the CCA, the Nottingham and Nottinghamshire Clinical Commissioning Group (from here on referred to as the CCG) is defined as a Category 2 Responder meaning that there is a statutory duty to co-operate with Category 1 Responders, which includes NHS England, acute trusts and the emergency services. - 1.3.
-In addition to meeting legislative duties, the CCG is required to comply with guidance and framework documents, including but not limited to: - NHS England Emergency Preparedness, Response and Resilience Framework; - NHS England Core Standards for Emergency Preparedness, Response and Resilience; - ISO 22301 Societal Security Business Continuity Management Systems -Requirements; - NHS England Business Continuity Framework. - 1.4.
-This document outlines how the CCG complies with its statutory responsibilities and Emergency Preparedness, Resilience and Response (EPRR) obligations, detailing the minimum requirements for planning and responding to a major incident and or a business continuity incident.
+The Civil Contingencies Act (2004) (CCA) and the NHS England Emergency Preparedness, Resilience and Response (EPRR) Framework requires NHS organisations and providers of NHS-funded care to have plans and arrangements in place to respond to such incidents while maintaining services to patients. - 1.3.
+Under the Health and Care Bill 2021, the ICB will be designated as a Category 1 responder and, therefore, subject to the full set of civil protection duties under the CCA. - 1.4.
+In addition to meeting legislative duties, the ICB is required to comply with guidance and framework documents, including but not limited to: - NHS England Emergency Preparedness, Response and Resilience Framework; - NHS England Core Standards for Emergency Preparedness, Response and Resilience; - ISO 22301 Societal Security Business Continuity Management Systems -Requirements; - NHS England Business Continuity Framework. - 1.5.
+This document outlines how the ICB complies with its' category 1 statutory responsibilities and Emergency Preparedness, Resilience and Response (EPRR) obligations, detailing the minimum requirements for planning and responding to a major incident and or a business continuity incident.